ottodevs/ethdenver-wallet/docs/architecture-design.md

 ## Overview

-Aeris Wallet is a modern blockchain wallet that bridges Web2 and Web3, providing an intuitive interface for crypto management.
-This document outlines the architecture design, focusing on scalability, performance, and AI integration.
+Aeris Wallet is a PWA (Progressive Web App) that combines Web2 and Web3, providing an intuitive interface for managing crypto assets.
+The architecture is designed to support advanced AI capabilities, multi-chain operations, and a native user experience.

 ## System Architecture